sirdeggen/Own-Your-Own-Data/README.md

 This quick tool will allow you to take that on chain encrypted data, and decrypt it using only your BIP44 Mnemonic.

-In short: use yout Moneybutton backup 12 words mnemonic to decrypt data which you own.
+In short: use your Moneybutton backup 12 words mnemonic to decrypt data which you own.

 The example hex data will not decrypt with your own keys, you need to replace it, but here's where it's from: https://whatsonchain.com/tx/65070cc451f620e9863bd6851cbbe2758aad29f294354008b8595308fd8600fd